 If you really want to splurge, there are four other cabanas available per day that offer a few extra benefits.
 Grab one of two Premium Cabanas on a private island between the two wave pools that features upgraded furniture.
-If you need more room, purchase the Roa's Rapids Family Cabana which is centrally located on Roa's Rapids Island and features a picnic-style table and additional loungers or the Ultimate Cabana located on the aforementioned private island which features upgraded furniture, a dining table for six, a second cabana with a couch, a coffee table and additional seating.
+If you need more room, purchase the Roa's Rapids Family Cabana, which is centrally located on Roa's Rapids Island and features a picnic-style table and additional loungers, or the Ultimate Cabana located on the aforementioned private island which features upgraded furniture, a dining table for six, a second cabana with a couch, a coffee table and additional seating.
 Both of those also provide four extra complimentary bottles of water and can accommodate up to 10 frogs.

 Aquatica Orlando Quick Queue

-Water park visitors also have the option of purchasing Quick Queue Unlimited, which can drastically decrease the time you spend waiting in line for the park's most popular rides.
+Water park visitors also have the option of purchasing Quick Queue Unlimited, which can drastically decrease the time waiting in line for the park's most popular rides.
 There's also the option to purchase Quick Queue Unlimited Plus which grants frogs a one-time priority ride on both Walhalla Wave and Ray Rush!

 You'll find two different gift shops around the park that offer sunscreen, swimsuits, hats, sunglasses, swim diapers and cool Aquatica Orlando merchandise.